nightzone/cluster-validation/README.md

 If you don't find clustershell in EPEL, you may be able to download rpm here:
 `http://mirror.math.princeton.edu/pub/epel/6/x86_64/clustershell-1.7.2-1.el6.noarch.rpm`

+Create cluster-validation directory

+    clush -ab "mkdir ~/cluster-validation"

 Next, download and extract the cluster-validation package with a command like this:

+    cd ~/cluster-validation
     curl -L -o cluster-validation.tgz http://github.com/nightzone/cluster-validation/tarball/custom

-Extract with tar in /root or your home folder and rename the top level folder like this:
+Extract with tar in your home folder and rename the top level folder like this:

-    mv jbenninghoff-cluster-validation-* cluster-validation
-    or
+    tar -xzvf cluster-validation.tgz
-    mv cluster-validation-* cluster-validation
+    mv nightzone-cluster-validation-<code>/* ./

 Copy the cluster-validation folder to all nodes in the cluster.
 The clush command simplifies this: